 Bear in mind, as a senior you may be eligible for concessions and discounts on a range of regular expenses if you hold a Seniors Card or if you receive a full or part age pension.
-Take a look at benefits for seniors for more details of these entitlements.

 If it turns out there is a big gap between how much money you need for your retirement lifestyle and how much you actually have, there are a number of options, or a combination of steps, you could consider to make it work.

 Your adviser can give you a clearer idea of the steps you could take to achieve your retirement dream.

 While your health may influence when you retire and your life expectancy, it can also have a major impact on your finances in retirement.

 As you age, you may find medical bills comprise a growing part of your household expenses.
 This is definitely something to consider when planning your retirement living costs.